FatemehJamshidi1993/Papers-on-Image-Inpainting/README.md

-This repository is a paper list of image inpainting inspired by @1900zyh's repository [Awsome-Image-Inpainting](https://github.com/1900zyh/Awsome-Image-Inpainting) and @geekyutao's repository [[Image Inpainting]](https://github.com/geekyutao/Image-Inpainting).
+This repository is a paper list of image inpainting inspired by @1900zyh's repository [Awsome-Image-Inpainting](https://github.com/1900zyh/Awsome-Image-Inpainting) and @geekyutao's repository [Image Inpainting](https://github.com/geekyutao/Image-Inpainting).

 # Papers-on-Image-Inpainting